timothydmorton/VESPA/README.rst

 For usage and more info, `check out the documentation <http://vespa.rtfd.org>`_.

-.. note::  Be aware that the documentation is out of date (though not totally useless) and I have not yet updated it; please email me or raise an issue if you have problems.]
+[Note: be aware that the documentation is out of date (though not totally useless) and I have not yet updated it; please email me or raise an issue if you have problems.]

 Installation
 ------------